Samsung/Tizen.NET/_posts/2019-07-15-whats-new-for-tizen-on-forms-410.md

 Material Design is an opinionated design system created by Google, which prescribes the size, color, spacing, and other aspects of how views and layouts should look and behave.

 Xamarin.Forms provides the way to apply material design across the platforms to controls in Xamarin.Forms apps.
-Material renderers apply the Material Design rules.
+This is achieved with material renderers that apply the Material Design rules.

 For more details on CollectionView, see [Material Visual documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/visual/material-visual)